 Shoulder Rotator Cuff Repair

 Surgical treatment of rotator cuff tear is highly successful.
 Resolution of pain and improvement in functional capabilities occurs in over 85% of patients.
 Arthroscopic rotator cuff repair has become the most common surgical means of repair.
-Incomplete resolution of pain, or continued functional limitations are most likely in patients who begin with massive tears.
-These are often described by the number of tendons involved, since four tendons converge to form the normal intact rotator cuff.
+Incomplete resolution of pain or continued functional limitations is most likely in patients who begin with massive tears.
+These are often described by the number of tendons involved since four tendons converge to form the normal intact rotator cuff.
 Three tendon tears are more likely to have incomplete symptom resolution than one tendon tears, and acute tears are more likely to have good results after repair than old tears with significant tendon retraction.
 Repair entails tendon mobilization and suture to roughened bone at the normal attachment site.
-Because the sutures used in repair cannot replace full tendon strength, care must be taken in the early post-operative period to avoid stressful activities on the repair.
-Surgery is performed in most instances as a same day procedure, but occasionally overnight stay is required.
+Because the sutures used in repair cannot replace full tendon strength, care must be taken in the early postoperative period to avoid stressful activities on the repair.
+Surgery is performed in most instances as a same-day procedure, but occasionally overnight stay is required.
 Post-operative pain is minimized by routine use of a scalene block.
-This anesthetizes the nerves to the shoulder and arm for roughly six hours, and minimizes pain thereafter.
+This anesthetizes the nerves to the shoulder and arm for roughly 12 hours and minimizes pain thereafter.

-The most frequent complication is incomplete resolution of pain, or restoration of full active motion and strength.
-Infection is seen in less than 0.5% of patients, and is minimized by routine use of prophylactic antibiotics given just before and after surgery.
+The most frequent complication is the incomplete resolution of pain or restoration of full active motion and strength.
+Infection is seen in less than 0.5% of patients and is minimized by the routine use of prophylactic antibiotics given just before and after surgery.
 Neurologic or anesthetic complications are exceedingly rare.

 Post Operative Care

-After Arthroscopy outlines basic surgical aftercare.
+After Rotator Cuff Reconstruction outlines basic surgical aftercare.
 Physical therapy is of utmost importance in the first two months after surgery.
 Shoulder motion should be regained rapidly in a passive fashion only.
-This helps minimize pain and stiffness, and protects the repair.
+This helps minimize pain and stiffness and protects the repair.
 Slowly active motion and strengthening is reinstituted.
 Below is an outline of therapy guidelines.
 These are modified depending on tear size and tendon quality.